maurizioquadrio/maurizioquadrio.github.io/papers.markdown

 2-3) Inhalation Magazine 1 and 2

-4) On the comparison between topological and surface sensitivities for bio-fluid dynamics applications AIMETA

 5) Modeling of conjugate forced convection using effective boundary conditions: From plane channel to the human nose" has just been submitted to "Applied Mathematical Modelling" (PENNISI)

 6) Near-field aeroacoustic effects of spanwise forcing on a transonic wing: a DNS study